Dahemi/react-todo-list/README.md

 2. Reorder tasks by clicking the "Move Up" or "Move Down" buttons next to each task.
 3. Remove a task by clicking the "Delete" button next to the task.

-## Contributing 🤝

-If you'd like to contribute to this project, feel free to submit a pull request or open an issue.
-Your contributions are always welcome!

 ## License 📄

 This project is licensed under the [MIT License](LICENSE).